variant-database/vdb/README.md

 4. RUNNING THE PROGRAMS

-To run vdbCreate (this takes 5-10 minutes):
+To run vdbCreate to create the mutations list (this takes 5-10 minutes):

             ./vdbCreate msa_0405.fasta

 For the vdb program, you can either tell the program what file(s) to load on the command line, or if you do not give a file on the command line, the program will load the most recently modified file with the name vdb_mmddyy.txt:

             ./vdb vdb_040521.txt
             ./vdb

 The vdb programs can also be used to examine nucleotide mutations.
 To produce the nucleotide mutation list file, use the -n or -N flag:

             ./vdbCreate -N msa_0302.fasta
-The -n excludes ambiguous bases, while the -N flag includes these (this is necessary to have protein mutations match what it listed in GISAID).
+The -n excludes ambiguous bases, while the -N flag includes these (the -N flag is necessary to have protein mutations match what is listed in GISAID).

-Then to read the resulting file into vdb:
+Then to read the resulting file into vdb and thereby analyze mutations in nucleotide mode:

             ./vdb vdb_030221_nucl.txt